Marie Reilly, BSc, MSc, PhD

 Biostatistician at the Department of Medical Epidemiology and Biostatistics, Karolinska Institute, Stockholm.
 Professor from 2003.

-- Statistical methods for re-use of case-control data for studying new outcomes
+- Re-use of case-control data for studying new outcomes

 - Estimation of absolute risk from nested case-control data